-This Brown Rice and Black Bean Salad is the perfect dish to take to any potluck and is always a hit.
+This Brown Rice and Black Bean Salad is the perfect dish to make and eat all week!
 You can add chicken or shrimp, but it’s filling without added protein too.

 This recipe is one of the oldest recipes on my blog – I first shared it back in 2012 and it’s still one of my go-to’s!
 I’m re-sharing it today since I start craving it as soon as the weather warms up and it’s on our menu this week.
 It’s easy to pull together since it uses pantry staples and the fresh produce required is easy to find.
 In addition, you could easily swap other veggies into it as well.